What is Pupil Premium?

 How is it spent?

 We identify the barriers to learning of our Pupil Premium pupils and use our assessment data to identify where best to target the funding to secure the best outcomes for all of our pupils.
 We also use research information to determine the strategies that have proven impact on pupil progress and raised attainment.
 These will include:

-- strategies to improve quality first teaching such as the introduction of the Maths No Problem textbook approach
+- Strategies to improve quality first teaching such as the introduction of the White Rose Maths

 Some children may need financial help so that they can take part in trips and activities and we support families with this where possible.

-For details please view or download our Pupil Premium strategy document.
+For details please view or download our Pupil Premium Strategy 2022 document.